 Soyinka received a primary school education in Abeokuta and then completed secondary school at Government College, Ibadan.
 He attended the University of Ibadan for two years (1952-1954) before completing his undergraduate education at the University of Leeds in England in 1957.
 Soyinka received his degree in drama at Leeds under the instruction of world-renowned Shakespearean critic G. Wilson Knight.
 He worked briefly as a play reader at the Royal Court Theater in London before returning to Nigeria to study African drama.
 Soyinka taught at the University of Lagos, the University of Ibadan, and the University of Ife (now Obafemi Awolowo University) in Ile-Ife, Nigeria.
 On the faculty at the latter institution since 1975, he is currently a Professor of Comparative Literature.

 Soyinka wrote his first major plays, The Swamp Dwellers and The Lion and the Jewel, while working at the Royal Court Theater in London.
 His next plays, The Trials of Brother Jero and A Dance of the Forest appeared after he returned to Nigeria in 1960.
 A Dance of the Forest, a biting criticism of Nigeria’s elites, was first performed on October 1, 1960, Nigeria’s Independence Day.
-In 1963 his first feature length film, Culture in Transition, was released and one year later The Interpreters, his most famous novel, was published in London.
+In 1963, Soyinka’s first feature length film, Culture in Transition, was released.
+One year later, The Interpreters, his most famous novel, was published in London.
 Both pursued a similar theme.

-By 1965 Soyinka’s reputation as the country’s leading dramatist and equally a political critic of the government was well established.
+By 1965, Soyinka’s reputation as a leading dramatist and a political critic of the government was well established.
 That year Soyinka was arrested for his criticism of recent elections but was released after protests from the international community.
-In 1967 he secretly and unofficially met with Ibo leaders in a vain attempt to prevent the Nigerian Civil War.
+In 1967, he secretly and unofficially met with Ibo leaders in a vain attempt to prevent the Nigerian Civil War.
 When the war began Soyinka was declared a traitor and was incarcerated for the remainder of the war.